 This page contains more advanced information and notes regarding Luperci.

-A Luperci’s Lupus form is physically indistinguishable from a non-Luperci, but various changes manifest as it shifts to Secui and Optime form.
-If you’re not sure what a canine’s Lupus form looks like, Google it! o_O
+A Luperci’s Lupus form is its natural, ancestral form, but various changes manifest as it shifts to Secui and Optime form.
+If you’re not sure what a canine’s Lupus form looks like, do an image search! o_O

 When the Luperci is fully shifted into Optime form, the pisiform disappears, and the palm pad splits into three parts to facilitate gripping, grasping, holding, and various other hand functions.
 Optime forepaw pads are considerably less thick than Lupus or Secui pads as Optime do not generally walk on them, but they remain as a functional vestigial part.

 A Secui form coat is not very different from a Lupus form coat.
 There are no noticeable changes in the body fur’s overall length or thickness, but thicker, shaggier mane begins at the base of the ears, covers the throat, and extends halfway down the back, giving the Secui form even more of a heavy, hulking appearance.

 Like the other forms, the Optime form’s outer coat is thick with a softer undercoat.
 A completely natural Optime form has a thick, heavy mane which starts at the base of its ears and may extend halfway down its back.
 Depending on the individual and their personal preferences, a Luperci might decide to trim and change its mane into a particular haircut, braid it, or style it.
 Optime forms also have longer tufts of hair on the backs of the thighs and elbows, although some choose to trim this, as well.